Art3mK/gcp-pro-arch-notes/compute_engine.md

 - not available for local SSDs
 - incremental backup to cloud storage
 - snapshots can be restored to a new persistent disk
+- snapshots are global resources, could be use to create a boot disk in any region, in any network
+- egress charges applies if image is created in another region?

 ## Availability policies